aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 ### Data transformation with AWS Lambda

-To transform the data, Kinesis Data Firehose will call a Lambda function that you provide and deliver the data returned in place of the source record.
+To transform the data, Amazon Data Firehose will call a Lambda function that you provide and deliver the data returned in place of the source record.
 The function must return a result that contains records in a specific format, including the following fields: